The Guide

 • One parent recommended the school "for its standards, its strong ethics on teaching children how to navigate in this world without compromising on their personalities".

-• No Reddit, Mumsnet or expat-forum signal surfaces, so the picture is built on a thin but consistent positive parent pool.
+• No signal surfaces from parents or expats beyond this pool, so the picture is built on a thin but consistent positive parent base.

 The immense responsibility of shaping the academic and developmental journey of children at EIS can only be considered a divine assignment.
 Beyond the call of duty and need to uphold the right of education for every child at EIS is the appreciation that influencing the future of children into becoming responsible citizens remains a great privilege.
 This explains why achieving “excellent education, wholesome character” for every child at EIS remains my top priority.